suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 Mortality |1716 | 1492
 ICD-9 Codes| 19714 | 21892

-I'm not sure how when I compiled ICD-9 codes for all the admission records, it is reduced from 21894 to 21892.
+I'm not sure how, but when I compiled ICD-9 codes for all the admission records, it is reduced from 21894 to 21892.
+However, the distribution of the ICD-9 codes look the same as the original study.

 ## Comparison of results